3-1-1-Codeup/project/workbooks/gabby/script_v2.md

     - merged some data variables prevent misclassification and made case status a boolean variable.
     - We also made new features and created the target variable which is level_of_delay
-    	- The target variable, level of delay, measures if a case is resolved very early, early, on time, late, or very late.
+    	- Level of delay, measures if a case is resolved very early, early, on time, late, or very late.
     	- This was done through binning the comparison of the number of days used to the number of days allotted for a case to be completed.

     - We handled the null values, and dropped any duplicated or unnecessary features.